Seaman Injuries Attorney

-Under the Jones Act, qualified seamen are entitled to full negligence-based compensation for their injuries if their employer fails to use ordinary care to maintain a reasonably safe work environment.
+Under the Jones Act, qualified seamen may receive full negligence-based compensation for their injuries if their employer fails to use ordinary care to maintain a reasonably safe work environment.
 As Jones Act claims are based on negligence considerations, vicarious liability principles apply.
-This means that the employer can be held liable for the negligence committed by their other employees (i.e., your colleagues).
+This means that you may hold the employer liable for the negligence that their other employees (i.e., your colleagues) committed.

 An employer’s duty to maintain a reasonably safe work environment is quite broad under the Jones Act, and it may even require that the employer properly supervise (or terminate the employment of) seamen who pose a unique risk of harm due to past violent incidents, for example.

-Successfully litigating a Jones Act claim is “easier” than a standard negligence-based injury claim, as the plaintiff need not establish that the employer’s negligence was the substantial cause of their injuries.
+Successfully litigating a Jones Act claim is “easier” than a standard negligence-based injury claim.
+This is because the law does not require the plaintiff to establish that the employer’s negligence was the substantial cause of their injuries.
 Instead, the plaintiff only needs to establish that the employer’s negligence contributed in some small part to their injuries.

 Maintenance and Cure

-Maintenance and cure benefits are available to injured seamen, even in situations where their employer is not at-fault.
-Maintenance and cure benefits are similar to workers’ compensation benefits, in that the injured seaman is entitled to benefits that cover medical expenses as well as their living expenses for the period of their recovery.
+Maintenance and cure benefits are available to injured seamen, even in situations where their employer is not at fault.
+These benefits are similar to workers’ compensation benefits.
+The injured seaman may receive benefits that cover medical expenses as well as their living expenses for the period of their recovery.

-Under general maritime law, seamen are entitled to sue and recover a range of damages, including loss of wages, loss of future earning capacity, medical expenses, and pain and suffering, if they can show that their injury was caused by some unseaworthy condition of the vessel.
+Under general maritime law, seamen may sue and recover a range of damages.
+Such damages include loss of wages, loss of future earning capacity, medical expenses, and pain and suffering if they can show that their injury was caused by some unseaworthy condition of the vessel.
 These damages may not be duplicative with maintenance and cure benefits, however.

-Request a Free Consultation with an Experienced Alexandria Maritime Injury Attorney
+Request a Free Consultation with An Experienced Louisiana Seaman Injury Attorney

-At the Law Firm of Walter Gabriel, LLC, we are committed to the provision of comprehensive legal representation to injured seamen.
+At the Law Firm of Walter Gabriel, LLC, Attorney Gabriel provides comprehensive legal representation to injured seamen.

-We understand the challenges that injured seamen face when attempting to litigate a claim and secure adequate compensation.
-We engage closely with our clients and invest the time and effort necessary to develop a personalized case strategy.
+He understands the challenges that injured seamen face when attempting to litigate a personal injury claim and secure adequate compensation.
+He engages closely with his clients and invests the time and effort necessary to develop a personalized case strategy.

-If you’re ready to speak to an Alexandria maritime injury attorney about your claims, we encourage you to contact us at 318-445-2121 or to submit an online case evaluation form.
+If you’re ready to speak to a Louisiana seaman injury attorney about your claims, submit an online case evaluation form.
 Consultation is free and confidential.